 Brazil

 Notable lazulite deposits are found in California, especially in Mono County at the Champion Mine, and in the White Mountains.
 Rapid Creek in Yukon, Canada, is also a significant source of gem-quality lazulite.
-Austria is considered the type locality for lazulite.
+Salzburg, Austria, is considered a notable locality for lazulite.

-In recognition of its natural abundance, the Yukon region of Canada has even designated lazulite as its official gemstone, a testament to its cultural significance and geologic importance.
+In recognition of its natural abundance, the Yukon region of Canada has designated lazulite as its official gemstone, a testament to its cultural and geologic significance.

 This strong visual appeal and its extreme rarity make high-quality faceted lazulite especially valuable in the gemstone market.